Ashwin-Rajesh/Verilog_projects/readme.md

 ## Generate block

-- Generate block can be used to dynamically create hardware definitions from iterative and conditional constructs (for, while, if, etc) to avoid having to repeat same code several times.
+- Generate block can be used to dynamically create hardware definitions from iterative and conditional constructs (for, while, if, case, etc) to avoid having to repeat same code several times.
 - Can be used for dynamically(still at compile-time, you cant create hardware from thin air!) instantiating
   - Modules
   - User-defined primitives